bebraw/yeswejekyll/index.md

 > I highly recommend setting up [LiveReload](http://livereload.com/) or a similar tool in order to eliminate the need to refresh the browser manual during development.
 I will get back to this when discussing advanced tricks.
 TODO: anchor

 [Pygments](http://pygments.org/) is a very popular highlighting generator.
 You simply just need to use the `highlight` tag within your source.
-I will get into this back later when I discuss syntax.
+This too will be covered in advanced tricks.
 TODO: anchor

 One interesting property of `_config` is the fact that you may refer to its items within templates.
 You can refer to these items using `{{ "{{ site.property " }}}}` kind of syntax.
 I will get back to this in the next section.